gscontras/ESSLLI-2016/chapters/3-examples.md

 In the last chapter, we looked at a model of semantic parsing in probablistic language understanding built on combinatory categorial grammar.
 The model constructed literal interpretations and verifying worlds from the semantic atoms of sentences.
 However, whereas the model explicitly targeted comositional semantics, it stopped at the level of the literal listener, the base of RSA reasoning.
 Next, we consider a different approach to approximating compositional semantics within the RSA framework.

 What we want is a way for our models of language understanding to target sub-propositional aspects of meaning.
-We might wind up going the route of the fully-compositional but admittedly-unwieldy CCG semantic parser, but for present purposes an easier path presents itself: parameterizing our meaning function so that conversational agents can reason jointly over interpretations and the parameters that fix them.
+We might wind up going the route of the fully-compositional but admittedly-unwieldy CCG semantic parser, but for present purposes an easier path presents itself: parameterizing our meaning function so that conversational agents can reason jointly over utterance interpretations and the parameters that fix them.
 To see how this move serves our aims, consider the case of quantifier scope ambiguities.

+Quantifier scope ambiguities have stood at the heart of linguistic inquiry for nearly as long as the enterprise has existed in its current form.
+Montague (1973) builds the possibility for scope-shifting into the bones of his semantics.
+May (1977) proposes the rule of QR, which derives scope ambiguities syntactically.
+Either of these efforts ensures that when you combine quantifiers like *every* and *all* with other logical operators like negation, you've got an ambiguous sentence; the ambiguities correspond to the relative scope of these operators within the logical form (LF) of the sentence (whence the name “scope ambiguities”).

+- *All of the horses didn't jump over the fence.*
+	- surface scope: ∀ > ¬; paraphrase: "none"
+	- inverse scope: ¬ > ∀; paraphrease: "not all"

+Rather than modeling the relative scoping of operators directly in the semantic composition, we can capture the possible meanings of these sentences---and, crucially, the active reasoning of speakers and listeners *about* these possible meanings---by assuming that the meaning of the utterance is evalatuated relative to a scope interpretation parameter (surface vs. inverse).
+The following model does just that.

 ~~~~